vaibhavi-0320/Small-Projects/README.md

 # Small-Projects
-Thsi repository involves most of the small project that were used for learning basics.
+This repository contains most of the small projects used for learning the basics.

 Pomodoro Timer